Welcome to Glengarry Heritage Centre

 The Visitor Centre housed a permanent exhibition telling the story of the glen in three themes – the MacDonells of Glengarry, the emigrations to Glengarry County, Canada and the Ellice family as Victorian landlords after the MacDonells left.
 We also began to build up a collection of other stories, photographs and documents from local people, former residents and Glengarry contacts worldwide.

-The new Centre, to be called the Glengarry Heritage Centre, now has a dedicated room in the new Glengarry Community Hall, opened in May 2006.
+The new Centre, the Glengarry Heritage Centre, now has a dedicated room in the Glengarry Community Hall, opened in May 2006.
 The aim is to encourage an expanding archive of local history, continue to welcome visitors with Glengarry links and also to offer a service to those in search of their ‘roots’.

 The Glengarry Community Hall can be found approximately one mile from Invergarry on the main A87 road to Kyle of Lochalsh.